Six people killed in communal violence in Haryana, 116 arrested so far: CM Khattar | Law-Order

 The conspirators are being identified, he said, while promising strict action against the guilty and asserting that the security of common people ''is our responsibility''.

+Vij was also asked about a viral video of Monu Manesar, a cow vigilante booked earlier by the Rajasthan Police in connection with the killing of two Muslim men, that he would join the Brij Mandal Jalabhishek procession in Nuh.

+Asked if that video could have instigated some people, Vij said, ''I have seen that video, nowhere is he instigating people to riot, he is asking people to join the yatra.''
+Chief Minister Khattar termed the violence in Nuh ''tragic'' and urged people to maintain peace and harmony.
+Allowing tension to escalate can have a detrimental effect on the spirit of brotherhood, he said.

-Apart from Haryana police personnel, 20 companies of central security forces have been deployed in the state.
-Three of them have been stationed in Palwal, two in Gurugram, one in Faridabad and 14 in Nuh, Khattar said and appealed to the people to maintain peace.
+He said that apart from Haryana police personnel, 20 companies of central security forces have been deployed in the state.
+Three of them have been stationed in Palwal, two in Gurugram, one in Faridabad and 14 in Nuh, Khattar said.

-On Tuesday, Khattar had termed the Nuh violence ''unfortunate'' and said the attack on a VHP procession was ''well-planned which pointed to a larger conspiracy''. ''The attack was carried out in Nuh in a well-planned manner to disrupt the (Brij Mandal Jalabhishek) yatra.
-Police were also targeted, pointing at a larger conspiracy,'' Khattar had said in a tweet in Hindi.

-Home Minister Vij had on Tuesday said someone ''engineered'' the violence in Nuh to disturb peace in Haryana.
-On Tuesday, authorities imposed a curfew in the district after the previous day's violence.
+Vij also appealed to people to maintain peace and warned those spreading hatred or misinformation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)